rozanski/bcs_spa14/README.md

 to provide their usernames and passwords.
 It uses Dropbox as an example cloud service.

+## DIRECTORY STRUCTURE
-## Demo Code
+### Demo Code
-There are two implementations of the code needed for the session, one in Python and one one Java.
+The `demo` directory contains two complete implementations of the code needed for the session, one in Python and one one Java.
 They are functionally equivalent, so you can use whichever language you prefer.
+Each of these directories has its own README with instructions on running the demo and unit tests.

+The demo code should run on Windows, Mac and Linux (_not extensively tested on Linux_).

+### Code for Today's Exercise
+The `exercise` directory contains code skeletons created from the `demo` directory.
+This is the code you will be editing.
+The code contains comments which guide you to the various API calls you need to make.
+If you ever get stuck, you can refer to the corresponding code in the `demo` directory.

-## Prerequisites
+## PREREQUISITES
 ### Dropbox
 Sign up to **Dropbox** at <https://www.dropbox.com> if you don't already have an account.
-You do not need to install the Dropbox desktop software onto your computer (if you do, to will also be able to view the demo files in your local Dropbox folder `Dropbox/apps/bcs_spa_2014`).
+You do not need to install the Dropbox desktop software onto your computer (if you do, to will also be able to view the demo files in your local Dropbox directory `Dropbox/apps/bcs_spa_2014`).

-### Installing the Demo Software
+There are a number of Python and Java-specific prerequities too, which are described in the respective `demo` directories.

+## INSTALLING THE SOFTWARE
-Create a user-owned and writeable directory into which you will install the demo files.
+Create a user-owned and writeable directory into which you will install the software, eg `C:\OAUTH_DEMO` or `~/oauth_demo`.

 Download the files in my git repository <https://github.com/rozanski/bcs_spa14> into this directory.
 You can download the files directly from the website (click _Download Zip_) or retrieve them using a git tool.

-You should run the unit tests for your chosen language to make sure everything is installed correctly.
+You should then run the unit tests for your chosen language to make sure everything is installed correctly.

+### Viewing the Demo Documentation
+The `doc` directory in the python and java directories contains documentation for the demo code.
+You can open the HTML files in a web browser or view them from the home page of the demo HTTP server.

-There are more detailed installation and unit test instructions in the READMEs in the `python` and `java` directories.
+There are more detailed installation and unit test instructions in the READMEs in the `demo/python` and `demo/java` directories.

-## How the Demo Works
+## HOW THE DEMO WORKS
 The demo has two parts:

 1. Authorise with Dropbox using OAuth;